Yalitza Aparicio Rocks Latin GRAMMYs in Striking Fuschia Look

-Latin GRAMMYs Co-Host Yalitza Aparicio Rocks Red Carpet in Striking Fuchsia Ensemble
+Latin GRAMMYs Co-Host Yalitza Aparicio Rocks Red Carpet in Striking Fuchsia Ensemble: Her Best Looks!

 Yalitza Aparicio is bringing her fashion A-game to the Latin GRAMMY Awards.
-The Roma star -- who is hosting the ceremony with singer Carlos Rivera and TV host Ana Brenda -- wowed on the red carpet in a stunning fuchsia look on Thursday.
+The Roma star -- who hosted the ceremony with singer Carlos Rivera and TV host Ana Brenda -- wowed on the red carpet in a stunning fuchsia look on Thursday.

 Aparicio, 26, wore a striking two-piece ensemble by Helo Rocha, featuring pants and a matching top.
 She paired her look with Pomellato jewelry and silver platform heels by Altuzarra.